IBIO4615-AML/AML_NLU/README.md

  ('shabby', 0.5749340653419495)]
 ```

+6. Now, search a tokenizer already trained and compare your results!
+7. Submit the words you use and the most similar words.
+Also submit the code.

 ## 2. Transformers training to text generation using Wikitex2 (1.5 Points)

 Transformers is a powerfull architecture to NLU.
 This model allow us to predict the missing words using the context.
 Wikitext is a database of Wikipedia's articles but substracting some words.
 One extract of one text example is the following: